vibe13/aerogear-push-quickstarts/client/cordova/jqm/README.md

 What is it?
 -----------

 This project is a very crud application where you can manage contacts integrated push notifications.
-There is a button next to each contact to send them a quick push notification.
+When a new Contact is created a notification is send to all the users.

 System requirements
 -------------------